Help and documentation for SeaMonkey comes in many different forms:

 Documentation for older releases is still available:

-As SeaMonkey is a project hosted by the Mozilla Foundation, Mozilla.org Support also applies to our software to a certain part.
-The older Mozilla.org Documentation resources are still often of help, even though they were written for the Mozilla 1.x application suite, which later was taken over by our team under the new "Seamonkey" name.
+As SeaMonkey is a project based on the same Mozilla framework as Firefox, Mozilla.org Support also applies to our software to a certain part.
+The older Mozilla.org Documentation resources are still often of help, even though they were written for the Mozilla 1.x application suite, which later was taken over by our team under the new "SeaMonkey" name.
 Another leftover from the same era, the Mozilla Suite FAQ, is also still helpful in many regards.